 Asphalt Architectural Shingles

 A more aesthetically pleasing option, architectural shingles offer a better curb appeal and style for your home.
-These shingles are designed to look like slate or wood and, when installed correctly, look as if you have the real thing on your home.
+These types of roof shingles are designed to look like slate or wood and, when installed correctly, look as if you have the real thing on your home.
+This enhanced aesthetic is the major distinguishing factor in the debate between 3-tab shingles vs architectural styles.

 Homeowners turn to asphalt architectural shingles when they want a great-looking roof without the cost of the real thing.